-The GAMP 5 guidance on the risk-based approach to GxP computerized systems laid out a framework for validating laboratory informatics systems (among other systems).
+The GAMP 5 computer system validation guidance on the risk-based approach to GxP computerized systems laid out a framework for validating laboratory informatics systems (among other systems).
 This framework has been the gold standard for risk-based assessments since its publication in 2008.
 The International Society for Pharmaceutical Engineering (ISPE) published an updated Good Practice Guide: A Risk-Based Approach to GxP Compliant Laboratory Computerized Systems in 2012, but since then, no significant developments have occurred.
 However, that doesn’t mean that the field of validation has not progressed.
 In fact, computer software assurance (CSA) is becoming the preferred approach, in part to make better use of risk-based assessments.

 In this blog post, we’ll put the pieces together to see how risk-based assessments assure laboratories that instruments and systems are validated for their intended use.